iFinklestein/Fur-Majesty/README.md

 # Fur Majesty

 Draíocht Studios **Fur Majesty** is a modern pet care management app.
-Track feeding, medications, vet visits, grooming, and tasks — all in one place.
+Track medications, vet visits, grooming, and tasks — all in one place.
 Built with **React + Vite + Tailwind CSS**.

 ---